Philippe Samyn

-Sir Philippe Samyn (born 1 September 1948) is a Belgian architect, engineer and urbanist.
-He is the creator of over 686 projects, 250 of which are built.
+Philippe Samyn (1 September 1948 – 24 May 2026) was a Belgian architect, engineer, and urbanist.
+He was the creator of over 686 projects, 250 of which are built.
 His architecture is characterized by a holistic approach, investigating new ways of construction focused on efficiency between the material, the shape, the function, and the energy needed in the making and functioning of the building.

-Morphology and the study of shapes is a central component in his process.
+Morphology and the study of shapes was a central component in his process.
 His architecture is distinguished by a privileged use of wood in an unusual way, of glass and steel, but also of recovered materials, forming an architecture in which geometry supports the qualities of the material.
-He defends the concept of the “efficiency” of materials, leaning the rational use of their properties.
-His process goes against those who produce structures which are expensive, fragile, or excessive use of material structures.
+He defended the concept of the “efficiency” of materials, leaning the rational use of their properties.
+His process went against those who produce structures which are expensive, fragile, or excessive use of material structures.
 His technological and structural research which are in favour of a durable use of materials was acknowledged in 2008 by a Global Award for Sustainable Architecture.